 Many of you would know Warren Buffett as a billionaire investor and father of value investing.
-Over the past decade, there have been many articles, books, interviews on Buffett’s approach to investing.
+Over the past decade, many have written articles, books, interviews on Buffett’s approach to investing.

 Due to Buffett’s overwhelming success and popularity, the work of other value managers becomes relatively unknown beyond the value camp.
 One investor in particular; a staunch practioner of Graham’s version of defensive value investing and did not evolve into more of a qualitative investor like Buffett.

-After working with Buffett at Graham Newman Partnership as a Securities Analyst, Walter Schloss went on to manage an investment partnership from 1955 to 2002 which returned 16% per annum after fees, beating the 10% annual return generated by the S&P 500 in the same period.
+Worked with Buffett at Graham Newman Partnership as a Securities Analyst, Walter Schloss went on to manage an investment partnership from 1955 to 2002 which returned 16% per annum after fees, beating the 10% annual return generated by the S&P 500 in the same period.

 Walter Schloss was one of the “superinvestors” that Buffett talked about in “The Superinvestors of Graham and Doddsville”, a paragraph taken from the essay briefly describes his approach to investing: